Optimal numerical integration and approximation of functions on $\mathbb{R}^d$ equipped with Gaussian measure: Approximation

 \end{theorem}

 \begin{proof} The proof of this theorem is analogous to that of Theorem \ref{thm:int-general2} with certain modifications.
-We give a brief of it.
+We give a short description of it.
 From the items (ii) and (iii) in Subsection \ref{Quadratures on sparse-digital-nets } it is implied that

 Hence we have

 From \eqref{n_bk}, \eqref{A_m-Error-a,b-theta} and \eqref{eq:norm-fwid2} we derive the estimates

 Using \eqref{<e^{-delta k}} we get